alba1735/tRNAgraph/docs/data_structure.md

 - **`allRNA_<pcamarkers>_by_<pcacolors>_*`**: all tRNA reads (`total`, not unique-only) combined with non-tRNA feature counts, both normalized against the all-feature-controlled size factors. tRNA total counts are re-derived from raw counts (`adata.obs['nreads_total_raw']`) and re-normalized specifically for this comparison — they are **not** the same values used in the `tRNA_*` plots.

 The `nontRNA_*` and `allRNA_*` plots require `adata.uns['nontRNA_counts']` to be present and non-empty (i.e., `--gtf` was provided at `analyze build`); they are skipped with a log message otherwise.
 See [Non-tRNA Features](#non-trna-features) and [Normalization Logic](#normalization-logic) for background on the two size factor sets.

+### Volcano Plots

+`trnagraph graph -g volcano` follows the same naming and normalization pattern as PCA, and (like coverage plots).

+As with PCA, the non-tRNA and combined volcano plots require `adata.uns['nontRNA_counts']` to be present and non-empty (i.e., `--gtf` was provided at `analyze build`); they are skipped with a log message otherwise, and the combined overview page correspondingly drops to 2 plots.
+See [Non-tRNA Features](#non-trna-features) and [Normalization Logic](#normalization-logic) for background on the two size factor sets.

+Points are classified significant when `|log2FoldChange| > 1.5` and `p < 0.05` (a second `p < 0.001` line is drawn as an additional, non-classifying reference).
+Significant points are colored by comparison direction using `--colormap`'s colors for `--volgrp` (falling back to a default red/blue if a group has no configured color) and drawn at full opacity; non-significant points are grey and drawn at reduced opacity.
+Labeling of significant points is controlled by `--vollabels` — see [CLI Reference: Volcano Options](cli_reference.md#graph).